mmmim24/dudedid/README.md

 -   **Task Status Tracking:** Track tasks in "Pending", "Started", and "Completed" categories.
 -   **Drag and Drop:** Intuitively move tasks between status columns using drag and drop.
 -   **Responsive Design:** Separate views for mobile and desktop using Tailwind CSS's responsive utilities.
--   **React Context API:** Utilizes React Context API for efficient state management.
+-   **Google Authentication:** Sign in with your Google account to save and sync your tasks.
+-   **Demo Mode:** Try the app without signing in using demo tasks.
+-   **Supabase Integration:** Cloud storage for your tasks when signed in.
+-   **Real-time Updates:** Changes are reflected instantly across the interface.
 -   **Clear All Tasks:** Option to clear all tasks within a specific status category.
 -   **Task Accordion:** Expand tasks to view and edit details.

 ## Technologies Used

 -   React 19
--   Vite
+-   Vite 6
--   Tailwind CSS
+-   Tailwind CSS 4
--   React Context API
 -   @dnd-kit/core for drag and drop functionality
+-   Supabase for authentication and database
+-   React Context API for state management
+-   React Hot Toast for notifications
+-   Docker for containerization

 ## Getting Started